Search for Vector-Like Singlet Top ($T$) Quark in a Future Muon-Proton ($\mu p$) Collider at $\sqrt{s} = 5.29, 6.48,$ and $9.16$ TeV using Advanced Machine Learning Architectures: Advanced Machine Learning Techniques for the Feasibility Study

 \subsection{Signal Extraction Through Multivariate Analysis}

-To classify and separate signal events from the background ensemble, we utilize 4 major machine learning classifiers : Boosted Decision Trees (BDT), Gradient Boosted Decision Trees (BDTG), Multilayer Perceptrons (MLP), and Likelihood.
-These ML Models are implemented via the ``Toolkit for Multivariate Data Analysis (TMVA)'' \cite{Hocker:2007ht}.
-Multivariate techniques offer a significant advantage over traditional cut-based methods, as they are capable of capturing high-dimensional amd non-linear correlations between kinematic variables that are otherwise lost in sequential classification by rectangular cuts.
+To classify and separate signal events from the background ensemble, we use four TMVA classifiers: Boosted Decision Trees (BDT), Gradient Boosted Decision Trees (BDTG), Multilayer Perceptrons (MLP), and Likelihood \cite{Hocker:2007ht}.
+Multivariate techniques offer a significant advantage over traditional cut-based methods because they can exploit high-dimensional and non-linear correlations among kinematic observables that are only partially accessible in a sequential rectangular-cut analysis.

+The multivariate analysis is used here as a physics-guided signal-extraction step, not as a replacement for the event interpretation.
+The input observables are chosen because they correspond to identifiable features of the $T\to Wb$ topology: a resonant mass structure, hard recoil against the spectator system, $b$-jet activity, missing transverse momentum, and angular separation patterns.
+This makes the classifier output interpretable: a signal-like event is not accepted because of an opaque numerical score alone, but because several physically motivated handles point consistently toward a heavy resonant topology.

 TMVA classifiers such as BDTs employ a tree-based architecture typically consisting of several hundred individual decision trees.
 In this study, we utilize the ``AdaBoost'' and ``GradBoost'' algorithms to iteratively assign higher weights to misclassified events, thereby improving the separation power in regions where signal and background distributions overlap significantly.